litingyes/prosemirror-mark/README.md

-# prosemirror-markdown
+# tiptap-md

-A prosemirror/tiptap extension for markdown
+A tiptap extension for markdown